How to Verify Safari Operator Licenses

 The Importance of Licensing

 Verifying that a safari operator is properly licensed is a critical step in the planning process.
 A license is a confirmation that the operator has met the minimum standards set by the local authorities to operate a tourism business.
 It is a basic but essential measure of their legitimacy and professionalism.
 Operating without a license is illegal and can put you at risk.
-Our safari advisors only work with licensed operators.
+Our safari operators only work with licensed operators.

 Checking with National Tourism Boards